 - are not ready to change because you don’t yet see any reason to

 - are not interested in hearing about treatment or getting help

-- do not realize you have a problem, or you are not willing to admit it
+- do not realize you have a problem, or you are not able to admit it

 - deny there is anything wrong even when your family, friends and care providers say they are concerned

-- realize something is wrong or you are ready to admit it
+- realize something is wrong or you are ready to acknowledge it

 - start thinking about making a change, but you are not yet ready to take action